mgard/epater/README.md

 ### An ARM emulator in Python for educational purposes

 **epater** (*Environnement de Programmation ARM Téléopéré pour l'Éducation et la Recherche*) is an ARM assembler and emulator targeted for academic and learning purposes.
-It is composed of three independant parts:
+It is composed of three independent parts:

 1. An assembler translating ARM assembly to ARMv4 bytecode
 2. An emulator running ARMv4 bytecode